The Best DJ Mixers for Beginners – Updated 2019

 - Effects: Besides the standard crossfader, eq band and volume control, probably all DJ mixers in the market feature effects and filters.

 - Additional features: Midi connectivity, USB inputs, and built-in audio interface are some of the extra features mixers offer these days.
-MIDI connectivity is essential when we talk about live performances as well as USB inputs/outputs
+MIDI and USB connectivity is essential when we talk about live performancesand DJing in 2019.

 How to choose the best DJ mixer